Click on the image below to read and download the full PDF leaflet

 You may experience withdrawal symptoms if you stop using opioids suddenly.
 Speak to your healthcare professional who will be able to supervise a gradual reduction.

-The author: Dr Roger Knaggs is Associate Professor at the School of Pharmacy, University of Nottingham and Fellow of the Faculty of Pain Medicine.
+Dr Roger Knaggs is Associate Professor at the School of Pharmacy, University of Nottingham and Fellow of the Faculty of Pain Medicine.

 The regulations controlling medicines change from time to time.
 For the latest information, please visit www.painconcern.org.uk.

 This information is not intended to replace your doctor’s advice.
 We advise you to read the manufacturers information for patients, which your pharmacist will give you with your medication.
 Keep all medicines away from children.

 Opioids © Roger Knaggs.
 All rights reserved.
 October 2017.
 To be reviewed October 2020.